-- · Crane mounted onboard ships or floating structures, only permitted in cases authorised by Effer - Continuous use as a production crane in assembly lines, foundries..., except for cranes prepared for that purpose - Handle loads, work with submerge boom system or accessories, in strong currents such as rivers - · Pressure against the ground, unless the crane is specifically prepared for this - Pushing/pulling with the boom system against any type of obstacle (wall, ground...) - Using the JIB upside down (e.g. work under bridges with a personnel basket), except if the JIBs are prepared for that.
-(See the Operator's Manual for your JIB) - Putting loads on structures if you do not know their resistance - · Lifting loads with the wrong side of the boom system

-· Lifting a mass that is partially loaded or attached to another equipment/structure/element
+- · Installing the crane on ships or floating structures - Continuously using the crane as a production crane in assembly lines, foundries... - Handling loads, working with submerged boom systems or accessories, in strong currents such as rivers - Applying pressure downwards - Pushing/pulling with the boom system against any type of obstacle (wall, ground...) - · Transferring loads of unknown weight to the crane - Using the JIB upside down (please always refer to the Operator's Manual for your JIB to see what is allowed) - · Putting loads on structures if you do not know their resistance - · Lifting a mass that is partially loaded or attached to another equipment/structure/element